broadinstitute/SNPiR-Python/README.md

-# SNPiR-Python
+# Py-SNPiR
-Python implementation of the original SNPiR code
+This is a Python implementation of the original SNPiR code